 Q: Will the J-CLIP fit the Ruger LCR?

 A: No. Ruger made the LCR cylinder smaller than J-frame size revolver cylinders.
-Neither the J-CLIP nor the J-STRIP will align the rounds well in the LCR cylinder.
+The J-CLIP, J-STRIP and SYM-STRIP will not align the rounds well in the LCR cylinder.
 You must use the J-CLIP-R for the 38SP/357 Ruger LCR.
 J-STRIP, SYM-STRIP, and J-PAK do not fit Ruger LCR perfectly, but they do work well.